 It is set up as it was during the Cold War, and 45 minute guided tours are offered in multiple languages.
 When it was operational, the shelter could hold up to 280 people and housed a hospital and spy rooms.

-The museum Chocostory offers new workshops in its museum, which explores the history of chocolate.
-Visitors can attend a short workshop where they make chocolate bars, truffles and more.
+The museum Chocostory offers two unique museums for the price of one.
+In its chocolate museum, visitors can attend a short workshop where they make chocolate bars, truffles and more.
 There is also an attached choco shop where visitors can purchase treats to take them home.
-Children especially love the chocolate making workshop and the sweet treats that come with it.
+Children especially love the chocolate-making workshop and the sweet treats that come with it.